-Synchronous updating leads to rest points that satisfy stronger conditions than those of an EBE.
+Perfect synchronous updating leads to rest points that satisfy stronger conditions than those of an EBE.
 In particular, the fact that all values are updated at each iteration also restricts the perceptions of returns for the feasible policies that are not played at the rest point.
 The implications of the additional conditions are different when the model has $\beta = 0$ and when $\beta > 0$.

 When $\beta = 0$, the update for perceptions at the rest point for firm i is just current returns.
-With synchronous learning, this implies that the update for every $p \in \mathcal{P}$ for firm i is $\pi_i(p, p_j^)$ and for agent j it is $\pi_j(p, p_i^)$.
+With perfect synchronous learning, this implies that the update for every $p \in \mathcal{P}$ for firm i is $\pi_i(p, p_j^)$ and for agent j it is $\pi_j(p, p_i^)$.
 Since the rest point is visited repeatedly, the perceived value of play at every p converges to the discounted value of these profits for the two firms.
 As a result, regardless of initial conditions, the nature of S, or the form of the profit function, the optimal strategy at the rest point must eventually satisfy $\pi(p_i^, p_j^) = \max{p \in \mathcal{P}} \pi_i(p, p_j^)$ with an analogous condition for firm j.
-So the rest point must be a Nash equilibrium, as in panel (a) of Figure 1.
+So when $\beta = 0$ the rest point must be a Nash equilibrium, as in panel (a) of Figure 1.

-When $\beta \neq 0$, the rest point from a synchronous updating algorithm need not satisfy the condition that the perception of the value of all feasible policies is equal to the expected discounted value obtained from playing the action repeatedly.
-When $\beta \neq 0$, the rest point satisfies the only second set of equilibrium conditions introduced in the article by Fershtman and Pakes (2012); those of a restricted EBE (or REBE).
-REBE abides by the first two conditions of an EBE, but strengthens the consistency requirement (the third condition) by requiring that the consistency condition hold for feasible actions that are not optimal (for $p(s_i) \neq p^(s_i)$) when the feasible actions result in outcomes that are in \mathcal{R} .
+When $\beta \neq 0$, the rest point from a perfect synchronous updating algorithm need not satisfy the condition that the perception of the value of all feasible policies is equal to the expected discounted value obtained from playing the action repeatedly.
+When $\beta \neq 0$, the rest point satisfies the second set of equilibrium conditions introduced in Fershtman and Pakes (2012); those of a restricted EBE (or REBE).
+REBE abides by the first two conditions of an EBE, but strengthens the consistency requirement (the third condition) by requiring that the consistency condition hold for feasible actions that are not optimal (for $p(s_i) \neq p^(s_i)$), but only when the feasible actions result in outcomes that are in \mathcal{R} (i.e. are visited repeatedly).

-The restriction of the consistency condition to outcomes that are in \mathcal{R} is also the rest point condition that emanates from synchronous AIA pricing algorithms26.
+The restriction of the consistency condition to outcomes that are in \mathcal{R} is also the rest point condition that emanates from perfect synchronous AI pricing algorithms29.
 This is because the discounted value of future returns for points outside of \mathcal{R} are not visited repeatedly, so we cannot use a law of large numbers to prove that their perceived values converge to any particular value.
-When $\beta \neq 0$ and a synchronous learning model is used, the update for a feasible but non greedy policy consists of current profits plus the discounted perceived value of future play were the non-optimal action played.
-However, since the non-greedy policy is not played at the rest point, the discounted perceived values of future play are not updated.
+When $\beta \neq 0$ and a perfect synchronous learning model is used, the update for a feasible but non greedy policy consists of current profits plus the discounted perceived value of future play were the non-optimal action played.
+However since the non-greedy policy is not played at the rest point, though the perfect synchronous algorithm updates current profits with realized profits at the rest point, the discounted perceived values of future play (the "continuation values"), are not updated with realizations from what would have occurred were those actions taken.
 So if greedy policies are played throughout, the perceived values for feasible actions at the rest point will be determined by the random draw on initial conditions, while if there is some experimentation, the draws on the experiments will also help determine the rest point.